russmckendrick/blog/content/posts/2024-04-02-updating-my-dotfiles/index.md

 <a href="https://asciinema.org/a/PTUqbpxikms7nFWNs4R7OhMQR" target="_blank"><img src="https://asciinema.org/a/PTUqbpxikms7nFWNs4R7OhMQR.svg" class="no-zoom"/></a>

 # Conclusion
-In this blog post, we walked through the process of updating your dotfiles repository and setting up your development environment on a fresh macOS installation.
-By using tools like Oh My Zsh, custom fonts, and a custom theme, you've created a highly personalized and efficient terminal setup.
-While your dotfiles are tailored to your specific needs and may not be suitable for everyone to copy directly, they provide a great example of how to customize and streamline your development workflow.
+In this blog post, we walked through updating my dotfiles repository and setting up your development environment on a fresh macOS installation.
+I created a highly personalised and efficient terminal setup by using tools like Oh My Zsh, custom fonts, and a custom theme.
+While these dotfiles are tailored to my specific needs and may not be suitable for everyone to copy directly, they provide a great example of how to customize and streamline your development workflow.
 Keeping your dotfiles up to date and versioned in a repository is a great way to maintain consistency across your machines and make setting up new environments a breeze.

-Any questions, leave a comment.
+If you have any questions, feel free to leave a comment.